ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

 The entire project is designed and tested for Intel x86_64/amd64 architectures. **Docker** is required to run the self-hosted solution.
 You can find Docker installation instructions [here](https://docs.docker.com/get-docker/).

+  > **Note:** The email accounts used in the automation tool must be properly configured.
+For example:
+  > - To perform the action of reading an email without errors, an email must already be present in the mailbox.
+  > - To respond to an email, the email must originate from a user with corresponding files in the `emails_answers` folder.
+  >
+  > Additionally, the HTML pages of the tested providers may evolve over time.
+This could render the sequence of actions required to perform a functional unit (e.g., reading or sending an email) and the HTML selectors in the `ProviderSession.py` files used by Selenium obsolete.
+It is the reader's responsibility to update these as needed.
+  >
+  > Errors occurring during simulations might also cause the GMT tool to fail.
+Furthermore, the notebooks used for preprocessing the data collected during GMT monitoring are designed to ignore tests where errors occurred.

 ---

 ## 1) Self-Hosted Solution: Installation Guide